 Investing in our common stock involves risks.
-You should read carefully and consider the "Risk Factors" sections beginning on page S-7 of this prospectus supplement and discussed in our most recent Annual Report on Form 10-K, as updated by our subsequent filings under the Securities Exchange Act of 1934, as amended, which is incorporated by reference into this prospectus supplement and the accompanying prospectus.
+You should read carefully and consider the "Risk Factors" on page S-6 of this prospectus supplement and the documents we incorporate by reference, including our Annual Report on Form 10-K for the year ended December 31, 2015.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-No gaming or regulatory agency has approved or disapproved of these securities, or passed upon the adequacy or accuracy of this prospectus.
+No gaming or regulatory agency has approved or disapproved of these securities, or passed upon the adequacy or accuracy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.